mihaicolaru/coen366_project/README.md

 4. bye command terminates client

-files that are to be transfered from the client must be in the same directory as the program source file test folder included in the project can be used to verify program functioning be copying the files to the client directory
+files that are to be transfered from the client must be in the same directory as the program source file tests folder included in the project can be used to verify program functioning be copying the files to the client directory